-- (1) In the case of an emergency, or in response to a perceived threat of danger. - (2) When a teacher or administrator of the school district, county office of education, or charter school grants permission to a pupil to possess or use a smartphone, subject to any reasonable limitation imposed by that teacher or administrator.

-- (3)When a licensed physician and surgeon determines that the possession or use of a smartphone is necessary for the health or well-being of the pupil. - (4)When the possession or use of a smartphone is required in a pupil's individualized education program.
+- In the case of an emergency, or in response to a perceived threat of danger. - When a staff member grants permission to a student to possess or use a private device, subject to any reasonable limitation imposed by that staff member. - When a licensed physician or surgeon determines that the possession or use of a private device is necessary for the health or well-being of the student. - When the possession or use of a private device is required in a student's individualized education program ("IEP").